 To be successful in the landlord game you need to know what your tenants actually want.
 And then you need to give it to them.
 It’s the same with absolutely every business.
 Take Amazon for example.
-It started out as an online book sellers.
-But Jeff Bezos quickly realised his USP (unique selling point) wasn’t the big selection of books he could sell but the ease with which people could buy them and get them delivered.
+It started as an online bookseller.
+But Jeff Bezos quickly realized his USP (unique selling point) wasn’t the big selection of books he could sell but the ease with which people could buy them and get them delivered.

-He focused in on supplying that ease of purchase, and well, we all know the rest.
-(I’ll admit there’s a bit more to running a trillion dollar business – but i’m simplifying…)
+He focused on supplying that ease of purchase, and well, we all know the rest.
+(I’ll admit there’s a bit more to running a trillion-dollar business – but I’m simplifying…)

 When it comes to rentals, knowing what your tenants actually want, will not only help you secure the best tenants and fast, it will also help you retain your tenants and as with any service, offer more, give more value and you can charge more.